Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/10/code-contracts-fail-to-fire.md

 ## Project Problem

-It is also highly likely that you’ve forgotten to set up Code Contracts against your project in Visual Studio!
+It is also highly likely that you've forgotten to set up Code Contracts against your project in Visual Studio!

 If you go to Project > Properties and select the Code Contracts tab, you may have forgotten to switch them on!
 Here are the settings I generally use – everything not mentioned is not ticked!